Here’s a question that still haunts many – “Is cold calling still effective?”

 In this manner, you can help increase interest and interactions that draw you closer to making a sale.
 Content can help initiate conversations so, try creating your own to help push a lead down the sales funnel faster.

-9. Establishing Trust
+9. Establishing trust

 Look back at every advertisement about toothpaste and, the repeated word is “Expert.”
 Expert sources evoke deeper processing of persuasive messages than nonexpert sources.
 If an expert endorses a product or service, it’s bound to be good.
 It gives your product credibility and social proof, which can help improve conversions.
 Use the expert opinion in your next call with this template.